14P/Wolf: Orbit

 Before approaching Jupiter in 1875, the comet had a perihelion of 2.74 AU and an orbital period of 8.84 years, and the approach dropped perihelion to 1.57 AU.
 An approach to Jupiter in September 1922 lifted perihelion to 2.43 AU.
 The current perihelion of 2.7 AU is from when the comet passed Jupiter on 13 August 2005.
 Another close approach to Jupiter on 10 March 2041 will return the comet to parameters similar to the period 1925–2000.

 Physical characteristics

 In 2005, the comet's nucleus is estimated to have an effective radius of 3.16±0.01 kilometers.
 Follow-up observations in 2017 revealed that 14P/Wolf rotates around its axis once every 9.02±0.01 hours.

+Potential meteor shower

+In 1999, Dr. Luboš Neslušan published a study where he proposed that 14P/Wolf is potentially associated with two meteor streams, one overlapping with that of 206P/Barnard–Boattini and the other coinciding with that of the Alpha Capricornids meteor shower.
+However, the comet never went closer than 1.6 AU from the Earth, and thus is unlikely to be a parent body of any known meteor stream.
+Later studies in 2010 and 2017 now conclude that 169P/NEAT and possibly 789058 were the parent bodies of the Alpha Capricornids.